 The Ethics for Authors web site was created in the Fall of 2011 by a team of scholars who collaborate in researching ethical authorship and teaching best practices in academic writing.
-They all work in different capacities at the University of Alabama at Birmingham (UAB) and include:
+Led by Jennifer L. Greer, PhD., members of the team work in different capacities at the University of Alabama at Birmingham (UAB).
+They include:

 Julia S. Austin (Ph.D., University of Alabama) is Director of Educational Services for the University of Alabama at Birmingham (UAB) Graduate School.
 She holds a Ph.D. in Rhetoric and Composition, an M.A.—TESOL, and an M.A. in English.
 Dr. Austin founded and currently directs the Graduate School’s Professional Development Program, which offers more than 25 for-credit elective courses in critical skills for researchers, including grant writing, training for teaching assistants, and scientific ethics.
 She publishes and presents nationally on teacher and professional development as well as scholarly integrity; she is also a principal investigator on several U.S. Department of Education grants.